middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/6-evaluation-of-the-faculty.md

 All criteria necessarily include the faculty member’s behavior as a responsible Institute citizen, including serving as a quality colleague to faculty, a quality mentor to students, and an Institute community member who fosters its values and complies with its policies.

-School deans, in consultation with the faculty of each degree program and the VPAA, shall establish clear guidelines for any weighting of criteria applicable to faculty evaluations in their schools.
+The Dearn of Teaching, Learning, and Faculty Development, in consultation with the faculty of each degree program and the VPAA, shall establish clear guidelines for any weighting of criteria applicable to faculty evaluations.

 #### **C.6.c.
 Tracking**